There are more women, but a gender divide still pervades at the Chelsea Flower Show

 Alice Vincent reflects on the attempts to address the gender divide at Chelsea Flower Show and what it means in real terms

-Stride into the Great Pavilion at the RHS Chelsea Flower Show this year and you’ll see history among the flowers.
-Enormous plinths carry illustrated portraits of notable women from horticulture: plantswoman Beth Chatto, designer Gertrude Jekyll, writer Vita Sackville-West, botanist Janaki Ammal and campaigner Wangari Muta Maathai among them.
-These, we’re told, are “Heroines of Horticulture”: upheld this year by the RHS in an attempt to record the efforts of some of the women whose work has been hidden by patriarchal society over the decades.
+If you strode into the Great Pavilion at the RHS Chelsea Flower Show last year, you’d have seen history among the flowers.
+Enormous plinths carrying illustrated portraits of notable women from horticulture: plantswoman Beth Chatto, designer Gertrude Jekyll, writer Vita Sackville-West, botanist Janaki Ammal and campaigner Wangari Muta Maathai among them.
+These, we were told, are “Heroines of Horticulture”: upheld by the RHS in an attempt to record the efforts of some of the women whose work has been hidden by patriarchal society over the decades.

 The Monument.
 Heroines of Horticulture.
 Great Pavillion.
 RHS Chelsea Flower Show 2023.